Cais/nona/readme.txt

 [x] Clean up widget code in functions.php
-[x] Clean up unnecessary backward compatibility checks [ ] Clean up internationalization strings ... look at providing a .pot file in future versions
+[x] Clean up unnecessary backward compatibility checks [ ] Clean up internationalization strings ... look at providing a .pot file in future versions [ ] Review date.php template for better ways to incorporate end-user time and date settings [ ] Review changing post without title to use `Posted` instead of date (see Shades Theme); definitely implement if post-formats are used.
+[ ] Question: Should `wp_link_pages` be used after every instance of `the_content`?

 == Notes ==
 * Some very light background colors will make the links hard to read when hovering over them.
 See the CSS element `a:hover { color: #e3e3e3; }` in style.css if you want to change this color.